SonarSoftwareInc/importer/README.md

 # Sonar Importer
 This PHP library uses the Sonar API to import data from a standard format into Sonar.

 ###This tool is fairly technical.
-If you don't feel comfortable using this tool yourself, please contact onboarding@sonar.software and we're happy to assist.
+If you don't feel comfortable using this tool yourself, please contact onboarding@sonar.software for assistance.

 ##Installing

+###Notes
+This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
+It has not been tested on any other operating system.

+The importer itself is written in PHP.
+Although this importer should work with PHP 5.5+, I recommend using PHP7 for the best performance.
+If you're using Ubuntu 16.x, you will have PHP7 installed by default.

+###Setup
 Download this tool by clicking [here](https://github.com/SonarSoftware/importer/archive/master.zip).
 Unzip it, and enter the folder.

 **The importer utilizes Redis for caching, and you will need the Redis server installed.
 You can install this on Ubuntu by typing `sudo apt-get install redis-server`.**

-###Setup
 To setup the importer for use, create a .env file in the `importer` directory by copying the *.env.example* file.
 Modify the **URI**, **USERNAME** and **PASSWORD** values to match your Sonar instance.
 The username and password must be for a user account that has the appropriate permissions for the API.
 The safest option is to use a 'Super Admin' user.

-###Notes
-This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
-It has not been tested on any other operating system.

-Although this importer should work with PHP 5.5+, I recommend using PHP7 for the best performance.
-If you're using Ubuntu 16.x, you will have PHP7 installed by default.

 ##Templates
 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the